Job Applicant Privacy Notice

 In some cases, we will collect data about you from third parties, such as employment agencies, former employers when gathering references or credit reference agencies.

-Personal data is kept in personnel files or within the Company’s IT systems.
+Personal data is kept in personnel files or within the Company’s HR and IT systems.

 Why we process your data